 Additional time on exams

-If you need to give students more time on exams -- for a DSPS student, for example -- Bb gives you some options.
-Read about those options.
+If you need to give students more time on exams -- for a DSPS student, for example -- use Test Exceptions, which can be accessed by choosing Edit Test Options for an exam.
+Learn about Test Exceptions.

 Regular Effective Contact Guidelines